 I have done masters in counseling psychology.
 So, I know that I suffered a full blown Post-Partum Depression (PPD).
 It’s so real and so brutal that I still feel vulnerable when I think about and relive those days.
 In my case, the depression multiplied as I had to offer formula to my baby.
 It made me feel worthless, rejected (by baby), useless and hopeless.
 I remember crying for hours every day.
 I was so unsure of my abilities to take care of my baby.
 There was fear of being alone in a room with her for even a few minutes.
 The joy of motherhood was an alien concept to me in the initial days.
 I was clouded by guilt and worry.

 Moreover, it also made me push my limits.
 My sheer hard work and the support of my mom, sister and husband helped me overcome the self-doubt and wean my baby off formula.
 It worked as light for me and things gradually started becoming better from then onwards.

 13. It was a challenging and demanding first year.
 How do you think you would cope without any support?

-I couldn’t have survived the first three months without my sister and mom.
-They were there for me right from the day I delivered.
+I survived the first three months because of my sister and mom.
+Right from the day I delivered, they were right there for me.
 My mother visited us every day, from morning to evening.
 My sister stayed for a month and helped with the baby day and night.
 She formed such a strong bond with my daughter with early days’ caring and skin to skin, that they are inseparable.
 My daughter, who has major separation anxiety, doesn’t miss me at all when she’s with her Masi (aunt).
 Their bonding is to die for!
 After 3 months, I stayed at my mother’s place for a while.